patrickswijgman/ridder/README.md

     const settings = getSettings();

-    // Set the texture to draw.
+    // Set the player's texture component to reference the actual texture that
+    // is stored in memory.
     player.texture.id = "player";

-    // 'x' and 'y' are shortcuts to the 'position' vector on the 'Entity' class. player.x = settings.width / 2;
+    // Put the player in the center of the screen. player.x = settings.width / 2;
     player.y = settings.height / 2;
   },